AFailedMatador/unix-shell-c/README.md

 # Unix Shell in C

-*Built for CMSC 14400 (Systems Programming II), University of Chicago.*
+*Built for CMSC 14400 (Systems Programming II), University of Chicago.* Taken in Spring 2026

 A command-line shell implemented from scratch in C, supporting both interactive use and batch script execution.